w-lan/DataScienceFoundations---Getting-and-Cleaning-Data/CodeBook.md

 bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

-### Requirements
+### Requirements /  Transformations
 Create one R script called run_analysis.R that does the following:
-- Merges the training and test data sets to create one data set.
+- Merge the training and test data sets to create one data set.
-- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extract only the measurements on the mean and standard deviation for each measurement.
-- Uses descriptive activity names to name the activities in the data set.
+- Use descriptive activity names to name the activities in the data set.
-- Appropriately labels the data set with descriptive variable names.
+- Appropriately label the data set with descriptive variable names.
-- From the data set in step 4, creates a second, independent tidy data set with the     average of each variable for each activity and each subject.
+- From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.